BriteCore/Design-Team-Projects/README.md

 Bonus Points for hooking up some interesting functionality using jQuery/javascript.
 Super bonus points for anything else you can come up with that would be really helpful for an insurance company looking to manage its agency workforce.

 ## Delivery
 Your final deliverables will be:
- - HTML/CSS Design Prototype
+- Images of low-fidelity sketches/mockups and hi-fidelity final design.
- - Any documentation around your design process (Can be stored in a google drive folder you share)
+- Any other documentation that helps us understand how you work.

 Please share progress along the way.
 We are most interested in seeing how you work as a designer and tackle challenges along the way.
 The more you share, the more we can steer you and make sure you don’t waste any time.